CFA "Track" Program

 A candidate completing the finance courses in the CFA program should have a basic framework for the fixed-income securities analysis, equity securities, analysis, and portfolio management topic areas.
 Other required courses in the business school curriculum should give the student a preliminary background in the quantitative analysis and economics sections.
 The remaining sections (ethical and professional standards and financial accounting) are covered in the business core curriculum and supplemented with business electives in the curriculum.

 Because Fordham is a CFA Program Partner University, a certain number of students may be selected each year to receive CFA student scholarships.
 These scholarships are provided by the CFA Institute, the global association of investment professionals that awards the Chartered Financial Analyst designation; they provide reduced costs for college or university students enrolling in the CFA program.
 Students may not apply directly for a scholarship, but rather must be selected and sponsored by the Gabelli School’s CFA program director.
 Full details of the scholarship program are provided to students at the start of each fall semester.

 Completion of the CFA program does not directly grant CFA professional licensure in any state or territory.
 To enroll with the CFA Institute and register for the first exam, a candidate must have a bachelor’s (or equivalent) degree, or be in the final year of his or her bachelor’s degree program at the time of registration, pass three levels of exams (Levels I, II, III), and meet the experience requirement specified by the CFA Institute.

 For more information

 To learn more about the CFA charter, please refer to the CFA Institute website.
-To learn more about the CFA Track at the Gabelli School of Business, please visit the CFA Track information on the Gabelli School of Business web pages.
+To learn more about the CFA track at the Gabelli School of Business, please visit the CFA track information page on the Gabelli School of Business website.